brotherhood-of-recursive-descent/tankism/README.md

 > see 36813f5b94e36e06781b702731a05ff17800f7d1

-Structuring go apps is a bit different than say java packages.
+Structuring go apps is a bit different than say Java packages.
 We tried to follow Bil Kennedy's advice of package-oriented design and came up with the following folder structure.

 The main goal was to make the dependencies visible in the code utilizing the folder structure.
 Dependencies point downwards.